Energy Transfer LP (ET) Stock: A Closer Look at the Moving Averages

-The stock of Energy Transfer LP (ET) has gone down by -1.51% for the week, with a -7.69% drop in the past month and a 1.73% rise in the past quarter.
-The volatility ratio for the week is 3.48%, and the volatility levels for the past 30 days are 2.75% for ET.
-The simple moving average for the last 20 days is -6.96% for ET stock, with a simple moving average of -0.39% for the last 200 days.
+The stock of Energy Transfer LP (ET) has gone up by 3.74% for the week, with a -3.63% drop in the past month and a 2.52% rise in the past quarter.
+The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are 2.99% for ET.
+The simple moving average for the last 20 days is -1.43% for ET stock, with a simple moving average of 3.39% for the last 200 days.

 Is It Worth Investing in Energy Transfer LP (NYSE: ET) Right Now?

-The price-to-earnings ratio for Energy Transfer LP (NYSE: ET) is above average at 8.42x, while the 36-month beta value is 1.72.Analysts have differing opinions on the stock, with 14 analysts rating it as a “buy,” 3 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Energy Transfer LP (NYSE: ET) is above average at 8.74x, while the 36-month beta value is 1.73.Analysts have differing opinions on the stock, with 15 analysts rating it as a “buy,” 3 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored